How do I store my photos and negatives to preserve them long term?

 Use quality photo albums

-Frame with UV-protected glass and acid-free mats
+Framed with UV-protected glass and acid-free mats

-Avoid variations in temperature and humidity
+Avoid temperature and humidity variations

 Storage on secure media